Jump to:

 A Red Book valuation is also helpful if you are selling a property to family or friends and want a reliable, evidence-based valuation on which to base the purchase price.

-Red Book valuations are also a needed for various other legal and administrative purposes.
+Red Book valuations are also required/advised for various other legal and administrative purposes.
 These include:

 I am able to provide Red Book valuations for each of these situations.